VividFace: High-Quality and Efficient One-Step Diffusion For Video Face Enhancement: Efficient Video Face Enhancement

-\pl{We propose VividFace, a one-step face video enhancement network, leveraging the powerful pretrained text-to-video generation model WANX.
-WANX adopts an encoder–DiT–decoder architecture to model video generation in the latent space via flow matching, and is pretrained on large-scale real-world video datasets, enabling it to acquire robust generative priors for video enhancement.
-By capitalizing on generative priors, our model is able to effectively handle diverse and complex degradation conditions.
-Furthermore, to reduce inference time, we reformulate the multi-step flow matching into a single-step paradigm, enabling direct transformation from degraded video inputs to high-quality video outputs, achieving fast speed.}
+Multi-step diffusion models suffer from significant computational overhead due to iterative sampling, hindering their real-time deployment.
+To address this bottleneck, we reformulate the diffusion process into a one-step flow matching framework built upon WANX~\citep{DBLP:journals/corr/abs-2503-20314}, a powerful pretrained text-to-video generation model.
+WANX employs an encoder-DiT-decoder architecture and is pretrained on large-scale real-world video datasets via multi-step flow matching, thereby providing robust spatiotemporal generative priors.
+Leveraging these priors, our method effectively adapts WANX to handle diverse degradation patterns in face video enhancement.
+Critically, since degraded face videos already retain sufficient structural information, we reformulate the multi-step process into a direct single-step transformation that maps low-quality inputs to high-quality outputs.
+This design achieves a remarkable 12$\times$ speedup over SVFR while maintaining superior visual quality (see Table~\ref{table:running_time}).

-\pl{The overall architecture of our one-step model is illustrated in Fig.~\ref{fig:framework}.
+The overall architecture is illustrated in Fig.~\ref{fig:framework}.
 Following Rectified Flows~\citep{esser2024scaling}, given a low-quality face video $x_l$, we first encode it into a latent representation $z_l$ using the VAE encoder $\mathcal{E}$.
-We designate $z_l$ as the flow starting point, establishing a continuous flow trajectory between degraded input $z_l$ and high-quality target $z_h$, as follows:}
+We designate $z_l$ as the flow starting point and define a linear flow trajectory between degraded input $z_l$ and high-quality target $z_h$, as follows:

-\pl{where $t$ represents the time step.
-The ground truth velocity field is as follow:}
+where $t$ represents the time step.
+The target velocity field is then given by:

-\pl{The DiT model is trained to predict this velocity field $v_t$ through a single denoising step, and obtain generated high-quality latent $\hat{z}_h$, as follows:}
+The DiT model $v_{\theta}$ is trained to predict this velocity field $v_t$ through a single denoising step, generating high-quality latent $\hat{z}_h$, as follows: